We associate addiction typically with alcohol or drug abuse, but it's clear that addictive behaviors go far beyond.

 The truth is the longer love addiction is denied the more serious the consequences become.

-For those who continue the path of love addiction, the consequences are sure to continue...
+For those who continue the process of love addiction, the consequences are sure to continue...

-Don't forget to Join the Love Addiction Newsletter
+Join thousands of others...
+Love Addiction Recovery Newsletter